nextcloud/spreed/docs/breakout-rooms.md

 ## Switch to a different breakout room (as non moderator)

-This endpoint allows participants to raise their hand (token is the breakout room) and moderators will see it in any of the breakout rooms as well as the parent room.
+This endpoint allows participants to switch between breakout rooms when they are allowed to choose the breakout room and not are automatically or manually assigned by the moderator.

 * Required capability: `breakout-rooms-v1`
 * Method: `POST`